oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 ## Workload Description

 A Company Making Everything currently has Data Warehouse and BI system on-premises, based on Oracle technologies.
-It uses the system to provide insights into their business.
+It uses the system to provide insights into its business.

 A Company Making Everything wants to migrate the existing Data Warehouse and BI system to Oracle Cloud, in order to modernize the system, provide new analytical features to users, and to better manage the costs of the system.
 It plans to migrate the Oracle Data Warehouse Database to Autonomous Data Warehouse (ADW) and the OBIEE and BI Publisher reports to Oracle Analytics Cloud (OAC).

-The migration project includes provisioning of the OCI infrastructure, connectivity from on-premises network to OCI, establishing Standby databases in OCI for operational data, migration of Data Warehouse database to ADW, migration of ODI from on-premises to ODI on OCI, and migration of OBIEE and BI Publisher dashboards and reports to OAC.
+The migration project includes provisioning of the OCI infrastructure, connectivity from the on-premises network to OCI, establishing Standby databases in OCI for operational data, migration of Data Warehouse database to ADW, migration of ODI from on-premises to ODI on OCI, and migration of OBIEE and BI Publisher dashboards and reports to OAC.

 # Workload Requirements and Architecture